KilianLievens/recognize/README.md

 ### Setup the project

 Clone this repository, and copy the `.rcappsconfig.example` to `.rcappsconfig`.
-Fill in the `userId` and `token` that you can generate here under your account.
+Fill in the `userId` and `token` that you can generate from your account detail page.

 ```bash
 npm install